How To Use a Credit Card Like A Responsible Adult

 Sign Up Bonuses: Because there are so many credit cards to choose from, there is a lot of competition between them.
 One of the best ways to attract new customers is with fat sign up bonuses.
-The points acquired through a sign up bonus can be cashed in for things like free air travel, free hotel stays, and statement credits.
+The points acquired through a sign-up bonus can be cashed in for things like free air travel, free hotel stays, and statement credits.

-Perks: You accumulate points when you spend on a rewards credit card that can be turned into the same things we listed in the sign up bonus section but just having a particular card comes with perks.
+Perks: You accumulate points when you spend on a rewards credit card that can be turned into the same things we listed in the sign-up bonus section but just having a particular card comes with perks.
 Things like airport lounge access, rebates when you sign up for Global Entry and TSA Pre-Check, free checked bags, and cash back on every dollar you spend.

 Grace Period: If you pay for something in cash, the money is gone immediately.
-When you pay with a credit card, you have until the due date to pay for the purchase.
+When you pay with a credit card, you have to the due date to pay for the purchase.
 You should never spend money you don’t have on a credit card but if you only get paid once a month or your income is sporadic in the case of a small business owner or freelancer, having those few extra weeks for the money to come in can be helpful.

 If you dispute a charge on your card, the credit card company will go to bat for you against the vendor.
 The burden is on the vendor to prove the charge is legitimate.
-Until they do, most cards will remove the charge from your account.
+Until they do, most cards will remove the cost from your account.
 If you use a debit card, the burden is on you to prove the charge was not legitimate.

 Fraud Protection: If your credit card is stolen or hacked, you are only responsible for the first $50 in charges.
 Debit cards offer similar protections but only if you notify the bank within 48 hours.
-Fail to do that and you can be held liable for the first $500 in charges.
+Fail to do that, and you can be held liable for the first $500 in charges.

 It also takes a few days for the money from those charges to be reimbursed by the bank which means you may have no access to cash.
 There is no such worry when your credit card is hacked.
 It’s the bank’s money missing, not your own.

-Price Protection: If you buy something and see if for a lower price within a certain amount of time, your credit card will refund the difference in price.
+Price Protection: If you buy something and see if, for a lower price within a certain amount of time, your credit card will refund the difference in price.

 Travel Protections: When you pay your travel expenses with a card that offers travel protections you can be compensated for a canceled or interrupted trip, lost or delayed luggage, and even accidental death or dismemberment.
 Your card may also provide rental car insurance.

-Pay Over Time: If you have a big purchase that can’t wait, like a new water heater or a car repair but you don’t have the cash, you can “borrow” the money interest free with a 0% APR credit card.
+Pay Over Time: If you have a big purchase that can’t wait, like a new water heater or a car repair but you don’t have the cash, you can “borrow” the money interest-free with a 0% APR credit card.

-The 0% interest rate won’t last forever but there are some cards extending it as long as 24 months.
+The 0% interest rate won’t last forever, but there are some cards extending it as long as 24 months.
 Just be sure to pay off the entire balance before the 0% period is over or the remaining balance is subject to the new APR.

 Emergency Fund: Your credit cards are not meant to be your primary emergency fund.
 You should ideally have 3-6 months worth of expenses in your checking account for that.
-But if something catastrophic happens, a natural event causes major damage to your roof for example, it might cost more to repair it than you have saved.
-Hopefully insurance will cover it but it could be months before you see that money.
+But if something catastrophic happens, a natural event causes major damage to your roof, for example, it might cost more to repair it than you have saved.
+Hopefully, insurance will cover it, but it could be months before you see that money.

 You can’t live without a roof in the meantime so you can charge the repairs to a credit card.
-It’s not ideal and you may have to pay some interest but it’s better than being homeless.
+It’s not ideal, and you may have to pay some interest, but it’s better than being homeless.